DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/format/parser.md

 ---
 ---
 ##### shortDescription
 Parses string values into numeric or date-time values.
-Can be used with [formatter](/api-reference/50%20Common/Object%20Structures/format/formatter.md '/Documentation/ApiReference/Common/Object_Structures/format/#formatter') or one of the [predefined formats](/api-reference/50%20Common/Object%20Structures/format/type.md '/Documentation/ApiReference/Common/Object_Structures/format/#type').
+Should be used with [formatter](/api-reference/50%20Common/Object%20Structures/format/formatter.md '/Documentation/ApiReference/Common/Object_Structures/format/#formatter') or one of the [predefined formats](/api-reference/50%20Common/Object%20Structures/format/type.md '/Documentation/ApiReference/Common/Object_Structures/format/#type').

 ##### param(value): String
 The string value to be parsed.